eve-seat/seat/docs/UPGRADING.md

 ```

 ## Notes
-Generally its a good idea to have a look at `app/storage/logs/laravel.log` to check if anything fishy has going on and possibly pick up on errors early.
+Generally its a good idea to have a look at `app/storage/logs/laravel.log` to check if anything fishy has gone on and possibly pick up on any errors early on.

 ## Additional Resources